Body dysmorphic disorder (BDD) is an anxiety disorder related to body image.

-It may also cause other problems such as:
+BDD may also cause other problems such as:

 What are the common signs of BDD?

-Obsessive worries about the body
+Common obsessive worries about the body

-- feeling too fat or too skinny.
+- too big or too small

 Common compulsive behaviours

-You may also develop compulsive behaviours and routines to deal with the anxiety you feel about your appearance.
+If you have BDD, at some point during the course of your obsessions you develop compulsive behaviours and routines to deal with the anxiety you feel about your appearance.